OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

     1. [Import GitHub Repository to VSTS.](#import-github-repository-to-vsts)
     2. [Import Build and Release definitions on VSTS.](#import-build-and-release-definitions-on-vsts)
     3. [Run the Demo.](#run-the-demo)

-**Take note that this guide has been created with Python 3.7.0, Powershell and Azure CLI installed.

 ## Create VSTS Tokens